Disney’s Polynesian Village Resort Review (Too Expensive or Worth Every Penny?)

 Our Room

 After receiving a welcome lei, we were off to the Hawaii building, luggage and all, where we boarded the elevator to the third floor.
 It wasn’t long before it dawned on me that we were twice as lucky.
-Not only was our room ready hours ahead of time, but we had received a third-floor room assignment.
+Our room was ready hours ahead of time, and we received a third-floor room assignment.

 We quickly tucked our items away to take photos of the room.
 It was gorgeous.

-We had two queen-size beds.
-Each bed had a bench at the end, which was a thoughtful touch.
+We had two queen-size beds, each with a bench at the end, which was a thoughtful touch.

-Most standard rooms at the Polynesian sleep up to five guests.
+Most standard rooms at the Polynesian accommodate up to five guests.
 This sofa converts into a single sleeper.

 Our bathroom featured two sinks, a separate water closet, and a walk-in shower.